Multi-Channel Uncertainty-Weighted Score Matching for Conditional Diffusion in Medical UDA: Experiment

-Overall, the performance gains achieved by our \textit{Bézier Meets Diffusion} + UDA demonstrate the effectiveness of the proposed method.
+Overall, the performance gains achieved by our \textit{UPDiff-UDA} demonstrate the effectiveness of the proposed method.
 Qualitative segmentation results are presented in \cref{qua_res_seg}.
 The Qualitative synthetic results in \cref{qua_res_gen} highlight the ability of our uncertainty-guided CDM to produce high-fidelity target domain images with accurate alignment to the conditional masks.